 Some of the most common narcotics include:

-Nitrous oxide: Inhaled analgesic medications are sometimes used during labor.
-Of these, nitrous oxide, often called laughing gas, is most commonly used.
-When used intermittently, it can provide adequate pain relief particularly in the early stages of labor for some women.
+Inhaled analgesic medications are sometimes used during labor.
+Nitrous oxide, often called laughing gas, is most commonly used.
+It can provide adequate pain relief for some women when used intermittently, particularly in the early stages of labor.

 The use of combined spinal-epidurals or a walking epidural has gained popularity in recent years.
-This technique involves passing a very small pencil-point needle through the epidural needle prior to placement of the epidural anesthetic.
-The smaller needle is advanced into the space adjacent to the spinal cord and a very small dose of either a narcotic or local anesthetic is injected into the space.
-This affects only sensory function which enables the patient to walk and move about during labor.
+This involves passing a very small pencil-point needle through the epidural needle prior to placement of the epidural anesthetic.
+The smaller needle is advanced into the space near the spinal cord and a small dose of either a narcotic or local anesthetic is injected into the space.
+This affects only sensory function, which enables the patient to walk and move about during labor.
 This technique is normally used during the early stages of labor.

-For women who are seeking a nonmedical pain relief for labor and delivery there are many options that focus on reducing the perception of pain without the use of medication.
+There are many options for women seeking a nonmedical pain relief for labor and delivery.
+They focus on reducing the perception of pain without the use of medication.
 Some of these include: